 We hold the railway industry to account to meet the priorities of the governments in England, Scotland and Wales.

-We operate within the framework set by UK and European legislation and we are accountable through Parliament and the courts.
+We operate within the framework set by legislation and we are accountable through Parliament and the courts.
 Our economic and safety functions and duties are defined in:

 - the Railways Act 1993;

 - the Railways Act 2005;

 - the Railways and other Guided Transport Systems (Safety) Regulations 2006;

 - the Rail Vehicle Accessibility Regulations 2010;